-Short-term investments comprise a savings account in the amount of \$211,771 (\$377,034 in 2019) and a guaranteed investment certificate in the amount of \$200,000 which matures on January 18, 2021 and earns interest at a rate of 2.47%.
-Interest income on short-term investments amounted to \$3,998 (\$6,801 in 2019).
+Short-term investments comprise a high interest investment savings account in the amount of \$452,018 (\$211,771 in 2020).
+The 2020 guaranteed investment certificate in the amount of \$200,000 matured on January 18, 2021 and on maturity, the balance was transferred to the savings account.
+Interest income on short-term investments amounted to \$5,787 (\$3,998 in 2020).

-4. INTERNALLY RESTRICTED FUND
+4. INTERNALLY RESTRICTED NET ASSETS

-The Organization maintains an internally restricted fund to be used for research grants to qualified candidates.
-During the year, the Board approved research grant payments totaling \$40,000.
-Since these amounts were paid from the unrestricted bank account, a corresponding amount was transferred from the internally restricted fund to the unrestricted fund leaving a balance of \$46,027 in the internally restricted fund.
+The Organization maintains internally restricted net assets to be used for research grants to qualified candidates.
+During the year, the Board approved research grant payments totaling \$40,000 (\$40,000 in 2020).
+Since these amounts were paid from the unrestricted bank account, a corresponding amount was transferred from internally restricted net assets to the unrestricted net assets leaving a balance of \$6,027 in internally restricted net assets.
 The Organization may not use these internally restricted amounts for any other purpose without the approval of the Board of Directors.